Import Vector Data

 11

-Then, when using the SQL API for querying, you can use the following statement to filter the injected tags:
+Then, when using the SQL API to query, you can filter the injected tags with:

 curl -XPOST "http://${deepflow_server_node_ip}:${port}/v1/query/" \